getting-around

 Electric scooter rules in Malaga have changed.
 Here's what you need to know before riding in 2026.

-Electric scooter rules in Malaga have changed significantly.
 The city revoked rental company permits in early 2025, and new national regulations require insurance and registration from January 2026.
-If you're planning to use an e-scooter in Malaga, here's what you need to know.

-As of 2026, shared rental e-scooters are no longer available in Malaga city centre.
-You can still ride your own private scooter or rent from traditional scooter hire shops.
+As of 2026, shared rental e-scooters are gone from the city centre.
+You can still ride your own private scooter or rent a traditional moped from hire shops.

 Current Options for Visitors